ReeganCodemaster/Covid-19-face-mask-detector/README.md

 # Covid-19-face-mask-detector

-This repository contains two models  and two programs.
+This repository contains two models , three programs and a dataset.

 ## The models